-Codemoji.org is a collaboration between Mozilla and ToDo that my team commissioned for our encryption campaign.
+Codemoji.org is a collaboration between Mozilla and Italian designers ToDo that I was responsible for commissioning as part of a public education campaign.
 Our goal was to teach the basics of how ciphers worked - the mathematical algorithms behind encryption.
 Based on simple substitution ciphers, CodeMoji is a web app that allows users to enter a message, which is then encrypted using emojis as the cipher.
-The receiver only understands the string of emojis they receive if they know the emoji you used to encrypt them, which you can guess with a hint.
+The receiver only understands the string of emojis they receive if they know the emoji used to encrypt them.
+The game helps them guess that cipher.
 The app was a hit, with hundreds of thousands of messages successfully encrypted and 130 press mentions in 25 countries.

 The app won the 2016 Shorty Award for social good.